Matthias Liebers

-He was sent-off "due to unsportsmanlike behaviour" at 80 minutes of the match held between Lok and Berliner FC Dynamo on 22 March 1986, because of the premature running out of the wall at the free kick, which was hardly punished with a card then.
+Liebers was sent-off "due to unsportsmanlike behaviour" at 80 minutes of the match held between Lok and Berliner FC Dynamo on 22 March 1986, because of the premature running out of the wall at the free kick, which was hardly punished with a card then.
 The referee Bernd Stumpf commented "I pointed out to him that next time he had to leave the field.
 He had drowned that out.
 But when the same thing was repeated twice just before the end, I had to show consistency."
 The match ended 1–1, with a penalty leveled at 95 minutes of the match which was later called "Shame penalty of Leipzig" Schand-Elfmeter von Leipzig.

-On 6 June 1981, at the FDGB-Pokal 1981 finale, the Lok number 8 scored a dream goal at 62 minutes of the match and gained 2–1 lead for the team.
-1. FC Lokomotive Leipzig beat FC Vorwärts Frankfurt/Oder with 4–1, became the FDGB-Pokal 1981 winner for the third time after 1957 and 1976.
+On 6 June 1981, at the FDGB-Pokal 1981 finale, Liebers scored a goal at 62 minutes of the match and gained a 2–1 lead for the team.
+1. FC Lokomotive Leipzig defeated FC Vorwärts Frankfurt/Oder 4–1, becoming the FDGB-Pokal 1981 winner for the third time after 1957 and 1976.
 Then Lok became the FDGB-Pokal winner twice in a row, 1986 1.
 FC Lokomotive Leipzig 5–1 FC Union Berlin 31 May 1986 and 1987 1.
 FC Lokomotive Leipzig 4–1 FC Hansa Rostock 13 June 1987, with Liebers as the conductor on the pitch.